EhsanTadayon/pynetstim/README.md

 pynetstim
 =========

-pynetstim is a python module that aims to create an integrated framework for brain network stimulation, stimulation targeting and engagement, visualization, and stimulation individualization using multimodal imaging.
+pynetstim is a python module that aims to create an integrated framework for brain network and circuit-based neuromodulation, stimulation targeting and engagement, and stimulation individualization using multimodal imaging.

 Dependencies
 =============